cameronervin/NN-Projects/independent_projects/GANs/README.md

 ## Technical Approach

-To explore circuits and to begin visualizing CNN features and filters, we used TensorFlow's VGG19.
-Our additional steps in visualizing VGG19 are as follows:

 1. Load the dog image dataset
 2. Visualize several images from the original dataset using the `plot_images` function to compare our later generated images to